 Ben drives through rural Wales as the zombie apocalypse overtakes the rest of the country.
 Running low on gas, he seeks shelter at a nearby house only to be shot by the householder Gerald.
 Realising they have killed a living person, Gerald and his son-in-law Kevin hide the body in the shed with the other zombies they have killed.
 They are sheltered in the house along with Gerald’s wife Karen, son Sam and two daughters Mandy and Jennifer, who is Kevin’s pregnant wife, as well as the aging grandfather Bill.
 However, infection from bites threaten their safety, along with the zombies and marauding teen hooligans outside.

 George Romero’s Night of the Living Dead (1968) created the modern zombie film.
 The film was massively influential and there have been a number of works clambering to follow it up.
 Romero sequelised it five times and there was a parallel sequel series beginning with Return of the Living Dead (1985), which produced four sequels.
 Romero oversaw an okay remake Night of the Living Dead (1990), directed by his makeup effects artist Tom Savini.
-There was a further remake with Night of the Living Dead 3D (2006), as well as Night of the Living Dead (2014), which does not appear to be widely seen.
+There was a further remake with Night of the Living Dead 3D (2006), as well as Night of the Living Dead (2014), which does not appear to be widely seen, and the animated Night of the Animated Dead (2021).
 (For a greater overview of the genre see Zombie Films).

 Night of the Living Dead fell into public domain because someone forgot to renew the copyright.
 This has meant that there was nothing preventing a host of unofficial sequels.
 Night of the Living Dead: Resurrection was the first of these and there have also been the unrelated likes of Night of the Living Dead: Darkest Dawn (2015), Night of the Living Dead: Genesis (2019) and Night of the Living Dead: Rebirth (2019).
 There was also Night of the Living Dead Reanimated (2009) where the original was reworked using animated clips and artwork from numerous contributing artists and Mimesis (2011), a horror film about people trapped inside an elaborate recreation of the original.